 - Attentive and adaptive to other cultures

-Enhancing the Human Experience at Work.
+Challenge: Enhancing the Human Experience at Work.

-A recent Wall Street Journal article points to an ever-critical need for employers to focus on the human experience in the workplace.
+Today, there is an ever-critical need for employers to focus on the human experience in the workplace.
 Namely, expanding the concept of employee experience to create a positive, supportive, and personalized environment that allows employees to foster personal connection, meaning, and purpose in their work.
 In fact, a study by Deloitte Digital found companies that focus on the human experience were twice as likely to outperform their peers over a three-year period.

 A key aspect of creating a better human experience and aligning people and their employers is through cultural fit.
 According to the Society for Human Resources Management (SHRM), cultural fit is defined as “shared beliefs and values established by leaders and then communicated and reinforced through various methods, ultimately shaping employee perceptions, behaviors, and understanding.
 Organizational culture sets the context for everything an enterprise does.”